playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 # Outputs

-Components aren't simply able to receive a value from its parent.
-You're also able to send values back to the parent.
+Components aren't limited to only being able to receive a value from its parent; You're also able to send values back to the parent from the child component.

- These values are sent back to the parent component, usually via a custom event, much like those emitted by the browser.
-Just like the event binding that we did earlier, we'll use the same syntax to bind the custom events, alongside some new syntax, in order to emit them.
+The way this usually works is by passing data upwards via a custom event, much like those emitted by the browser.
+Similar to how our event binding used some new syntax along with familiar concepts, we'll do the same with event emitting.

-> Something work mentioning is that, like event binding, React typically expects you to pass in a function as opposed to emitting an event and listening for it.
->
-> This differs slightly from Vue and Angular but has the same fundamental idea of "sending data to a parent component".

-While listening for a `click` event in our `file` component works well enough when we only have one file, it introduces some odd behavior with multiple files.
+While listening for a `click` event in our `File` component works well enough when we only have one file, it introduces some odd behavior with multiple files.
 Namely, it allows us to select more than one file at a time simply by clicking.
 Let's assume this isn't the expected behavior and instead emit a `selected` custom event to allow for only one selected file at a time.

 <!-- tabs:start -->

 ### React

+React expects you to pass in a function as opposed to emitting an event and listening for it.

+This differs slightly from Vue and Angular but has the same fundamental idea of "sending data to a parent component".

 ```jsx {2,5,19-27,31-36}
 import { useState } from 'react';